teweldemat/funcscript/docs/examples.md

 </div>

-because the `eval` expression is the mapped list and `bump` is the bound function applied to each element.
+The `eval` expression is the mapped list and `bump` is the bound function applied to each element.

 ## String Interpolation
 Triple-quoted `f"..."` strings interpolate expressions inline, which keeps formatting concise: